mgagcode/tmi_scripts/docs/source/tmiserver_demo.rst

 Clone TMIScripts
 ================

+* If you have already cloned ``tmi_scripts`` from the TMIStation instructions, you do not need to do this again here.
 * There is a prescriptive directory structure to use, and that is stored on `github` in a project called ``tmi_scripts``
 * This `github` repo is where you would ultimately store and version control your own scripts